GabeStah/dgraph-twitter-clone/tutorial/content/part-3-client/index.md

 The `hasAuthUserReplied()` function determines if the currently authorized user is among the set of users that replied to this tweet.
 Just like the actual Twitter, this value is used to change the highlighting on the `reply` `<Button>` element.

-`toggleBooleanField()` is also a helper that makes it possible for the user to toggle certain tweet flags when interacting with the UI.
-In this case, if the user wants to _favorite_ a tweet he or she clicks on the `favorite` `<Button>`, which triggers the `toggleBooleanField` function for the corresponding `tweet.favorited` field.
-A new `Partial<TweetModel>` object is used to change the `tweet['favorited']` and `tweet['tweet.favoriteCount']` values, then the whole `Partial<T>` is upserted to the Dgraph database.
-Upon success the global state is updated via the `dispatch` function to update all components that contain a reference to the `Tweet`.
+The `toggleBooleanField()` function is a helper that makes it possible for the user to toggle certain tweet flags when interacting with the UI.
+In this case, if the user wants to _favorite_ a tweet they click on the `favorite` `<Button>`, which triggers the `toggleBooleanField` function for the corresponding `tweet.favorited` field.
+A new `Partial<TweetModel>` object is used to change the `tweet['tweet.favorited']` and `tweet['tweet.favoriteCount']` values, then the whole `Partial<T>` is upserted to the Dgraph database.
+Upon success, the global state is updated via the `dispatch` function, which re-renders all components that contain a reference to that `Tweet`.
 The result is the `TweetCard` is immediately re-rendered with the updated values and `active` flags as soon as the user toggles them.

-{{% notice "info" %}} We're referencing the `Tweet` model by the name `TweetModel` because otherwise the name clashes with the `Tweet` component that is also used in the `TweetCard` component. {{% /notice %}}
+{{% notice "note" %}} We're referencing the `Tweet` model by the name `TweetModel` because otherwise the name clashes with the `Tweet` component that is also used in the `TweetCard` component. {{% /notice %}}

 The rendered HTML for the `TweetCard` is fairly self-explanatory.
 We're using some [FontAwesome](https://fontawesome.com/) icons for the buttons, but most of the component logic occurs in the functions above and the `useEffect()` hook we already explored.
 The `Tweet` component is also rendered at the top of this card and the current `tweet` value is passed as a prop to it.

 ### Tweet

-The `Tweet` [component](https://github.com/GabeStah/dgraph-twitter-clone/blob/master/client/src/components/Tweet/Tweet.tsx) displays the actual tweet text, #hashtags, @mentions, the user info, and post timestamp.
+The `Tweet` [component](https://github.com/GabeStah/dgraph-twitter-clone/blob/master/client/src/components/Tweet/Tweet.tsx) displays the actual tweet text, #hashtags, @mentions, the user info, and the creation timestamp.

 ```tsx
 // File: client/src/components/Tweet/Tweet.tsx